APTricou/sojourn_cms_netlify/src/pages/volunteers/index.md

   While no experience is necessary there is an orientation given onsite for the safety of our riders.

   Reach out to us today to find out how you can make a difference.
-All inquiries go to Barbara Mulry at bmulry@gmail.com.
+All inquiries go to info@sojourntrc.org.
 ---